-Finally put it all together and reach one arm forward as you extend the opposite leg back.
+Finally, put it all together and reach one arm forward as you extend the opposite leg back.
 Hold it for a few breaths, for as long as you can without losing proper form.
 Relax, and then repeat on the other side.

 Modified Boat Pose

 This is also a great core strengthener.
-Make sure that your back is straight, your neck is relaxed, and your chest is reaching towards the ceiling or the sky.
+Make sure that your back is straight, your neck is relaxed, and your chest reaches the ceiling or the sky.
 You could start by raising only your legs, holding your upper body up with your arms behind your torso.
 When you are strong enough, then transition to lifting your arms out in front.
 Breathe in and out of your nose as you think of your navel reaching towards your spine.

-Eventually, you may be able to extend your legs as your torso and your legs form a V shape.
+Eventually, you may be able to extend your legs as your torso, and your legs form a V shape.
 However, it’s fine if that never happens.
 As long as you feel your muscles engaging, you can forget about achieving a higher level in your workout.
 This is the best way to prevent injury as you get stronger.

 Keep in mind that consistency over time is key